 If this is an emergency, please call 911.

 Thank you for contacting the Boise Fire Department.
-Please fill out the form below and someone will be in touch with you.
+In-person services are limited.
+Please fill out the form below and we will provide you with the best and most timely assistance.